adobkin/libcapn/README.md

 ## Quick Start

-In first step initialize library, calling `apn_library_init()`.
-This function must be called at least once within a program before the program calls any other other `libcapn` functions. `apn_library_init()` is not thread safe, you must not call it when any other thread in the program is running.
+First, initialize the library by calling `apn_library_init()`.
+This function must be called at least once before any calls to other `libcapn` functions.
+Because `apn_library_init()` is not thread-safe, you must not call it while any other thread in the program is running.
+The reason is that
-`apn_library_init()` calls initialize functions of SSL library that are thread unsafe.
+`apn_library_init()` calls initialization functions of SSL library that are not thread-safe.

-### Initializing and configure context
+### Initialize and configure context

-Create a new apn `context` and specify path to certificate file and path to private key file using `apn_set_certificate()`.
+Create a new apn `context` and specify the path to a certificate file and the path to a private key file using `apn_set_certificate()`.
-If private key is password protected, pass it too, otherwise pass `NULL`.
-Certificate and private key must be in PEM format.
+If the private key is password protected, pass it as well, otherwise pass `NULL`.
+The Certificate and the private key must be in PEM format.
-Alternative way to use .p12 file instead of certificate and private key.
-Use `apn_set_pkcs12_file()` to specify a path to .p12 file .
+An alternative way is to use a .p12 file instead of a certificate and a private key.
+Use `apn_set_pkcs12_file()` to specify the path to a .p12 file .
-If .p12 file is specified, certificate and private key will be ignored.
+If a .p12 file is specified, certificate and private key arguments will be ignored.

 ```c
 apn_ctx_t *ctx = apn_init();